BryanPoulin/iptv-ca-us-uk/README.md

-# 🇨🇦🇺🇸🇬🇧 Public IPTV Playlist - Canada, US, UK
+# 🇨🇦🇺🇸🇬🇧 Public IPTV Playlist: Canada, USA, UK

-A curated list of publicly available IPTV (Internet Protocol Television) channels from Canada, the United States, and the United Kingdom.
+A curated list of publicly available IPTV (Internet Protocol Television) streams from Canada, the United States, and the United Kingdom.

 ## 📺 How to Use

-Use any IPTV-compatible video player (e.g. VLC, IPTV Smarters) and load a `.m3u` URL.
+Use any IPTV-compatible video player (e.g. VLC, IPTV Smarters) to open `.m3u` playlist URLs.

 Example: